csharpfritz/BlazingPizzaWorkshop/docs/02-managing-state.md

 Remember to remove the corresponding methods from `Home.razor`.
 You must also remember to remove the `order`, `configuringPizza`, and `showingConfigureDialog` fields entirely from `Home.razor`, since you'll be getting the state data from the injected `OrderState`.

 At this point it should be possible to get the `Home` component compiling again by updating references to refer to various bits attached to `OrderState`.
-For example, the remaining `PlaceOrder` method in `Index.razor` should look like this:
+For example, the remaining `PlaceOrder` method in `Home.razor` should look like this:

 ```csharp
 async Task PlaceOrder()